Need Help? Just Ask.

 Speeding is one of the most common causes of road traffic accidents.
 If another driver is driving above the speed limit they are more likely to cause an accident as they may lose control of their car and hit another driver.
 In such cases, injuries may be more serious as with high speed may come harder impact and less time for the other driver to react.

 There is a universal expectation that all road users will obey the rules of the road, however, there are times when people will ignore the rules and accidents can occur.
-Injuries will depend on how fast both parties are travelling the circumstances of the accident.
+Injuries will depend on how fast both parties are travelling and the circumstances of the accident.

 There is a common expectation that all road users will obey the traffic lights.
-If any rules are broken the lives of others is put at risk.
+If any rules are broken the lives of others are put at risk.
 In a recent Motor Insurance Poll carried out by the AA, 7.6% of drivers in Ireland break red lights at least occasionally.
 With oncoming traffic, if somebody breaks a light the liability may rest with them if they caused an accident.

 Driver fatigue is a common cause of car accidents, particularly for those driving longer distances or those driving at night.
 Fatigue can lead to poor reaction times and reflexes while driving and in extreme cases can lead to a driver falling asleep at the wheel causing an accident.
 This can be a common cause of a hit and run accident as drivers may not be fully aware of the surroundings.